Muhammad-HAMMAD-KHAN-0096/DEVOPS-PROJECTS/End to End CICD Implementation/CI-jenkins/DECLERATIVE PIPELINE.md

 _Similarly docker creds will be stored in jenkins for pushing image to the docker hub_

-Setting uo argocd _see argo cd_ folder in the repo
+Setting uo argocd _see argo-cd setup_ folder in the repo